cronblocks/Orchestra/README.md

 # Linux Machine
 Presently the project is targeting for controlling remote Linux machines from the ease of Graphical User Interface on Windows machines.

-## Getting the Dependencies
+## Setting the Build Environment

 ### Debian / Ubuntu
-Gather the dependencies for building *Orchestra* on Debian / Ubuntu like Linux Distributions
+Gather the tooling / dependencies for building *Orchestra* on Debian / Ubuntu like Linux Distributions

 ```
 sudo apt-get install -y make gcc g++
 ```

 ### RedHat
-Gather the dependencies for building *Orchestra* on Red Hat like Linux Distributions
+Gather the tooling / dependencies for building *Orchestra* on Red Hat like Linux Distributions

 For YUM based package management: